twineworks/tweakflow/README.md

 Tweakflow uses immutable values for everything, and all functions are pure.
 This leads to repeatable expression evaluation without side effects.
 Your app remains in control.
 Unlike other embeddable languages, users cannot use tweakflow to gain access to your app's internals.

-## Requirements
-Java 8 or later is required.

 ## Language features

 ### A simple computation model